the1lab/1lab/src/Cat/Diagram/Product/Solver.lagda.md

 In order to make the reflection easier later, we bundle up the soundness proof.
 Marking this as abstract is *very important*.
-This prevents agda from unfolding into an absolutely enourmous proof when used as a macro, which is critical for performance.
+This prevents agda from unfolding into an absolutely enormous proof when used as a macro, which is critical for performance.

 ```agda